 As well as the headline gross footprint, the net footprint can be reported as a secondary output.
 This can include reductions in GHG emissions associated with the export of generated renewable energy, and the purchase of carbon offsets.
 It was assumed that 50% of generated electricity from council owned dwellings was exported.
-Whilst approximately 261 MWh of electricity was generated on the corporate estate from PV, export data was only available for the Exe Valley Leisure Centre (though not for the entire period) and so the proportion of generated electricity at the site exported (29%) was applied to that site only resulting in approximately 33 MWh of electricity exported.
+Exported electricity from renewable electricity from PV on the corporate estate corporate was stated to be 33 MWh (a similar amount to the previous year).